 My view on this topic since 2012 has been: “the more deeply we probe to tell apples from oranges, the more fruit salad we find”.
 Since 2015 I’ve pointed to flaws in the Australian narrative in The Conversation, with updates there and elsewhere in 2016, 2017, 2018 and 2019.

 It’s a topic where academic politics and sector interests loom large – and where heretics risk being “gagged for the greater good”.
-A paper published in early 2016 was decried in the media during the sector’s annual conference.
-The journalist called it “an extraordinary attack” on sector leaders, experts and colleagues at the Melbourne Centre for the Study of Higher Education.
+A paper published in early 2016 was decried in The Australian newspaper during the sector’s annual conference.
+The journalist called it “an extraordinary attack” on sector leaders, experts and colleagues at the University of Melbourne.

 In response I circulated the paper, inviting debate of its analysis.
 Some were affronted by its title.
 But none wanted to unpick the substance, or publish a counter-critique.
-Instead, an informal complaint was made to the journal about the author’s “breach of ethics” was taken as a legal threat.
+Despite my explanations, a complaint to the journal about the author’s “breach of ethics” was taken as a legal threat.
 Months later the journal quietly cancelled the publication, citing “inappropriate” content.
 (My summary of the paper’s argument, published in The Australian in late 2016, is reproduced here.)

 In 2017 I republished Beautiful Lies, Damned Statistics in an overseas journal.
 I sent briefings to sector leaders on the issues it raised.
 Few responded directly.
 But as time passed, the informal feedback from Canberra was clear: my view was misguided; airing it might cause problems; it would be best for all concerned to drop this line of argument; did I have a conflict of interest?

-Despite these Orwellian responses, in early 2018 I put my case at a public seminar at the Melbourne Centre for Vocational and Educational Policy.
-And despite the “concerned” phone calls prior to the event, none who attended disputed it.
-In 2018 and 2019 I published updates in the Australian Financial Review and The Conversation.
+Despite the allergic reactions and Orwellian responses, in early 2018 I put my case at a public seminar at the Melbourne Centre for Vocational and Educational Policy.
+And despite the “concerned” phone calls prior to the event, none who attended disputed the analysis.
+In 2018 and 2019 I published updates of the same critique, in the Australian Financial Review and The Conversation.

-By now the reader can decode this script: it juxtaposes surging enrolments (75% – or 70% in Grattan data) with a “flat” rate of public spending (0.75%).
-What UA did not say is this: over 2000-2016 our GDP grew by nearly 60%; grants to our universities grew by about 80%; “total public funding” for tertiary education rose to 1.4% of GDP; in OECD data Australia’s “final public funding” rate looked “second-lowest” in 2013 due to data gaps and UK misreporting of student loans (see graph and details below); the 2017 UA submission claim of “flat” total spending since 2000 while rising elsewhere in the OECD was a blunder (see chart below); neither the 2008 Bradley Review nor the 2011 Base Funding Review relied on spending as a share of GDP as a significant point of comparison; and in practice, the use of spending as a share of GDP as the primary basis for OECD comparisons has misinformed public debate in Australia for most of the past decade.
+By now the enlightened reader can decode this script: it juxtaposes surging enrolments of 75% (or 70% in Grattan data) with a “flat” rate of public spending (0.75%).
+What UA didn’t say is this: over 2000-2016 Australian GDP grew by nearly 60%; grants to universities for teaching and research grew by 80%; “total public funding” for tertiary education rose to 1.4% of GDP; in OECD data Australia’s “final public funding” rate looked “second-lowest” in 2013 due to data gaps and UK misreporting of student loans (see graph and details below); the 2017 UA submission claim of “flat” total spending since 2000 while rising elsewhere in the OECD was a blunder (see chart below); neither the 2008 Bradley Review nor the 2011 Base Funding Review relied on spending as a share of GDP as a significant point of comparison; and in practice, the use of final public spending as a share of GDP as the primary basis for OECD comparisons has misinformed public debate in Australia for most of the past decade.

 This “Big Little Thought Crimes” post presents quite a few charts, so that higher education students, scholars and policy-makers can test the various claims against evidence, and form their own views of the Australian mystery.